-First off, our billing system cannot charge your PayPal account, so we couldn’t double charge you even if we wanted to.
+Our billing system cannot charge your PayPal account, so we cannot double charge you.

 Now, there can be two scenarios in which you could be double charged, or it may seem that you are double charged: